gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/minimal_state_and_transition_spec.md

 ## Closing statement

-The current prototype suggests that a workable division of LLM labor may require more than role prompts alone.

-It may require a persistent structured state in which:
+The current prototype supports a minimal architectural claim:

+A workable division of LLM labor requires more than role prompts alone.
+It requires persistent structured state across cycles.

-- trains can persist
-- couplings can strengthen or weaken
+For the architecture to behave as observed, that state must support at least the following capacities:
+-	train persistence across cycles
+-	strengthening and weakening of coupling
-- contradiction can branch explicitly
+-	explicit branch formation under contradiction
-- unsupported branches can decay
+-	decay of unsupported branches without silent erasure
-- ambiguity can be preserved
+-	preservation of ambiguity when promotion is unjustified
-- restart can occur without corruption
+-	clean restart after contradiction or collapse
-- and fresh weak recoupling can arise without memory confusion
+-	fresh weak recoupling without automatic revival of prior collapsed joint structure

+The practical implication is direct:

+> the next engineering step is not to add more narrative description, but to preserve these capacities explicitly in state schema, transition rules, and test design.

-That is the minimal architectural claim this spec is meant to preserve.
+That is the minimal architectural commitment this spec is intended to preserve.